SillyTavern/SillyTavern-Docs/extensions/WebSearch.md

 ### Search Activation

-1. Use function tool - uses [function calling](/For_Contributors/Function-Calling.md) to activate search.
+1. Use function tool - uses [function calling](/For_Contributors/Function-Calling.md) to activate search or scrape web pages.
 Must use a supported Chat Completion API and be enabled in the AI Response settings. **Disables all other activation methods when engaged.**
 2. Use Backticks - enables search activation using words encased in single backticks.
 3. Use Trigger Phrases - enables search activation using trigger phrases.
 4. Regular expressions - provide a JS-flavored regex to match the user message.
 If the regex matches, the search with a given query will be triggered.
 Search query supports `{{macros}}` and $1-syntax to reference the matched group.
 Example: `/what is happening in (.*)/i` regex for search query `news in $1` will match a message containing `what is happening in New York` and trigger the search with the query `news in New York`.